aboudard/springboot-module-federation/README.md

 # Module Federation / Spring Boot

 This is a demo project for Spring Boot with Module Federation and Angular.
+The point of this project is to host an Angular app with multiple micro frontend (mfe) apps, that all run within the same Spring Boot context.
+No mfe should be hosted separately.

 ## How to run